 Updates from PARCC

-Two important announcements were released by PARCC in the last couple of weeks.
+Two important announcements were released by PARCC.
 First, PARCC has updated its rubrics for the Prose Constructed Response items (the Performance Based Assessment at mid-year).
-The revised rubrics may be found by clicking on the preferred grade level: Grade 3, Grades 4-5, Grades 6-11.
+The revised rubrics may be found on the PARCC website for Test Specification Documents (scroll down once you land there).
 Watch this space for an upcoming PLC Byte on some thoughts about using the rubrics in school and classrooms.
 The second announcement is that “the PARCC states will reduce the number of passages and items in the English Language Arts/Literacy End-of- Year Test.”
 Specific grade-band information may be found on the PARCC website.
 The changes will result in fewer questions and, therefore, reduce the testing time.

 Colorado teacher-authored instructional units are on our website.
 Hundreds of teachers from 116 school districts participated in workshops for the creation of Colorado Academic Standards-based curriculum overviews and instructional units.